 A non-Participating Lender is an authorised mortgage lender who is not currently a shareholder in the FHS.
 If your mortgage application is with a non-Participating Lender, you are not eligible to apply for the FHS.

-The FHS can bridge the gap for first-time buyers and other eligible homebuyers who might otherwise not be able to purchase a home, due to insufficient funds when they combine their deposit and mortgage.
-Subject to eligibility criteria, application assessment, and terms and conditions, it can provide funds up to 30% of the value of the property (or 20% if you use the Help to Buy Scheme).
+The FHS can bridge the gap for first-time buyers and other eligible homebuyers who might otherwise not be able to purchase or build a home, due to insufficient funds when they combine their deposit and mortgage.
+Subject to eligibility criteria, application assessment, and terms and conditions, it can provide funds up to 30% of the property purchase price or build cost (for self-build) or 20% if you use the Help to Buy Scheme.

 It is expected the FHS will be available to new homebuyers until 2025.
 This timeframe may be extended depending on the number of Participating Lenders and the number of applications received.